attrigo/asapp/services/asapp-projects-service/README.md

 There are also exposed a bunch of non-business endpoints which are produced by Spring Boot Actuator.

-The architecture is mainly based on Java 21 and Spring Boot 3.3, and it follows some of the [Microservice Architecture Principles](https://microservices.io/): \
+The architecture is mainly based on Java 21 and Spring Boot 3.3, and it follows some of the [Microservice Architecture Principles](https://microservices.io/):

-The [Database per Service](https://microservices.io/patterns/data/database-per-service.html) pattern, where the Database is managed by the service, in this case the management of database changes are delegated to Liquibase.
+* The [Database per service](https://microservices.io/patterns/data/database-per-service.html) pattern, where the Database is managed by the service, in this case the management of database changes are delegated to Liquibase.
+* The [Application metrics](https://microservices.io/patterns/observability/application-metrics.html) pattern, there is a specific endpoint that exposes the most relevant metrics of the service.

 ## Requirements